gammaswap/lrt-integration-docs/README.md

 1. Providing liquidity: Reward unborrowed tokens with LRT points, earn interest on borrowed tokens
 2. Borrowing liquidity: Reward borrowed tokens with LRT points, pay interest to liquidity providers

-## 1. Providing liquidity (LRT token and some other token)
+## 1. Providing liquidity

 Providing liquidity into a full range x*y=k AMM.
 Users would earn points from the LRT token in the AMM.
+The AMM can be made of an LRT token and any other token.
+Alternatively it could be two LRT tokens.

 Example: